Lightnet/indate-patcher/README.md

   - The password and user fields are for a future update to password protect the update directory with .htaccess.
 - Delete any existing "indate.cfg" file.
 - Start the launcher and it will generate a new "indate.cfg" file and delete the "setup.json" file.
+- Bin should hold your actual project files

 ### Future Updates
 - The encryption isn't very secure and can probably be easily beaten.
 This is just to discourage the average user.
 Better encryption in the future is a must.
 - Could probably save time by keeping the previous update information in a file instead of generating the checksums every launch.

+### Known Problems
+- Right now everything is downloaded to the bin directory.
+This is troublesome since then the launcher/updater itself can't be updated.
+It's a mistake on my part.
+Need to look into fixing this and how to go about updating the updater.

 ### Indate Uploader
 The project uploading part of the system.